ChristianNikodemus/myFilms-client/README.md

 - Uses Bootstrap as a UI library for styling and responsiveness
 - Contains a mix of class components and function components
 - Hosted online

+To start the project simply navigate to the project in terminal and run:

+ npm install

+This installs all the dependencies to run the program, then run:

+ npm start

+This starts the program, your terminal will prompt you that the server is running at a url such as 'http://localhost:1234' for example.
+You can then go to your browser and enter this url in the address bar to see the project in action!